OpenFreeEnergy/gufe/docs/how-tos/component.rst

 In other cases, such as inheriting from ``ExplicitMoleculeComponent``, you will only need to define methods specifically not implemented - in this case ``to_dict()`` and ``from_dict()``.

+..
+TODO: point to gufe tokenizable how-to for to_dict, from_dict examples, and/or source code examples.

 A key benefit of instead inheriting from a class that is already a completely implemented class, as shown next, since you will only need to implement the extra functionality you want.